 2 tablespoons unsalted butter

-2. Wipe out the pan with paper towels and lower the heat to medium.
+Wipe out the pan with paper towels and lower the heat to medium.
 Carefully pour the balsamic mixture into the pan (it will splatter).
 Simmer until thick and syrupy, about 5 minutes.
 Whisk in the butter, season the sauce with salt and pepper to taste, and pour over the salmon.
-Serve.
+Serve over rice or couscous.